btclaw/btclaw-miner/README.md

 3. **Combined**: SHA256(round1\_hash + round2\_hash) → stored in `fnp` field

 The **complete proof data** (both round hashes, timestamps, all 20 block heights, block hash, pubkey) is embedded in the on-chain Witness JSON.
 The Indexer independently recomputes both rounds using its own Bitcoin Core RPC and rejects any proof where the recomputed hashes don't match.
-Forgery of a valid proof without access to authentic raw block data is computationally infeasible.
+No fabricated proof can pass this verification.

 The Reactor also verifies your `blocks/` directory:
 - Total `blk*.dat` size > 500 GB